 Glavkosmos signed a contract for developing and delivering a consignment of cryogenic oxygen-hydrogen steps for the Indian GSLV rocket.

 Glavkosmos became the main contract integrator for the Russian space companies involved in the Russian-European program "Soyuz at the Guiana Space Center".

-First launch of the Soyuz-2 launch vehicle with eight satellites (the USA, the UK, Norway and Russia) as a secondary payload.
+First launch of the Soyuz-2 launch vehicle with six satellites (the USA, the UK, Norway and Russia) as a secondary payload.

 Glavkosmos became an official distributor of the Earth observation data from the Resurs-P and Kanopus-V satellite constellations.